Atlantic Hockey: Awards

-At the conclusion of each regular season schedule the coaches of each Atlantic Hockey team vote which players they choose to be on the three or four All-Conference Teams: first team, second team and rookie team (third team beginning in 2007).
-Additionally they vote to award 7 of the 9 individual trophies to an eligible player and 1 team award at the same time.
-Atlantic Hockey also awards a regular season scoring title that is not voted on as well as a Conference Tournament Most Valuable Player, which is voted on at the conclusion of the conference tournament.
-All individual and team awards have been awarded since Atlantic Hockey's inaugural season in 2003–04.
+At the conclusion of each regular season schedule the coaches of each Atlantic Hockey team vote which players they choose to be on the three or four All-Conference teams: first team, second team and rookie team (third team beginning in 2007).
+Additionally they vote to award 7 of the 10 individual trophies to an eligible player (or coach) and 1 team award at the same time.
+Atlantic Hockey also awards a regular season goaltending award and regular season scoring title that are not voted on, as well as a Conference Tournament Most Valuable Player, which is voted on at the conclusion of the conference tournament.
+All individual and team awards except Goaltender of the Year have been awarded since Atlantic Hockey's inaugural season in 2003–04.